 First, highlight all the text already on the page and hit Delete.
 Click on “Write” and start writing.
 Or click on “Edit” and paste your text into the window.
 The app will give you a color-coded critique.

 Yellow highlights long, complex sentences and common errors.
 Red identifies dense, complicated sentences like the ones from the press releases above.

 Blue shows you adverbs that you can remove and replace with more forceful verbs.
 Purple points out $25 words.
 Green flags you to the passive voice.

 You’ll love this tool!
+When you arrive at the site, highlight all the copy you see on the screen and delete it.
+Thne either start writing or paste the article you’ve already written onto the page and click “Edit” in the upper right corner.
 I pasted this entire post into the app before publishing it.
 I saw lots of colors on the screen and corrected my errors.

 The Hemingway app also ranks the readability of your copy.
 This post scores “Grade 6″ which means children in the sixth grade can understand it.

 My grade will horrify the college professors.
 But I’m not writing for them.
 I’m writing for you!

 What writing mistakes have I missed?
 Which ones do you hate most?